Ranunculus

-Ranunculus /ræˈnʌŋkjʊləs/ is a large genus of about 1750 species of flowering plants in the family Ranunculaceae.
+Ranunculus (/ræ.ˈnʌŋ.kjʊ.ləs/) is a large genus of about 1750 species of flowering plants in the family Ranunculaceae.
 Members of the genus are known as buttercups, spearworts and water crowfoots.

 The genus is distributed worldwide, primarily in temperate and montane regions.
 The familiar and widespread buttercup of gardens throughout Northern Europe (and introduced elsewhere) is the creeping buttercup Ranunculus repens, which has extremely tough and tenacious roots.
 Two other species are also widespread, the bulbous buttercup Ranunculus bulbosus and the much taller meadow buttercup Ranunculus acris.
 In ornamental gardens, all three are often regarded as weeds.

 Buttercups usually flower in the spring, but flowers may be found throughout the summer, especially where the plants are growing as opportunistic colonizers, as in the case of garden weeds.